precice/config-graph/docs/Edges.md

 > [!NOTE]
 > This graph is built for the [preCICE logic checker](https://github.com/precice-forschungsprojekt/config-checker).
 This
-> means that there may be a lot of redundancies or “inconsistencies” in the building of the graph itself.
+> means that there may redundancies or “inconsistencies” in the building of the graph itself.

 Edges are modeled as an enum.
 The “type” of the edge is important for the checker;
 for the graph the type defines a label for the edge.